Proud Canadian Company

 Check more rates

-The average cost of living for homeowners and renters is calculated based on the average monthly cost of housing, transportation, groceries, utilities, dining, leisure and entertainment, clothing, and miscellaneous goods and services in each city for a single person.
+The average cost of living for homeowners and renters is calculated based on the average monthly costs of housing, transportation, groceries, utilities, dining, leisure and entertainment, clothing, and miscellaneous goods and services for a single person in each city.
 If you live in one of these cities, your cost of living may be lower or higher depending on your lifestyle and what you spend (or don’t spend) in these particular categories.

 What a $100,000 Salary Is Worth in 5 Ontario Cities